-Nonparametric statistics is a method that makes statistical inference without regard to any underlying distribution.
+Nonparametric statistics is a method that makes statistical inferences without regard to any underlying distribution.
 The method fits a normal distribution under no assumptions.
-Habitually, the approach uses data that is often ordinal because it relies on rankings rather than on numbers.
+Habitually, the approach uses data that is often ordinal because it relies on rankings rather than numbers.

 Nonparametric statistics can be contrasted with parametric statistics.
 The latter approach makes explicit assumptions about the distribution of observed data and estimates the parameters of the distribution using the same data.

-- Nonparametric statistics is a method that disregards any underlying distribution when making statistical inference.
+Nonparametric statistics is a method that disregards any underlying distribution when making statistical inferences.

-- Nonparametric statistical methods aim to discover the unknown underlying distribution of the observed data, as well as to make a statistical inference in the absence of the underlying distribution.
+Nonparametric statistical methods aim to discover the unknown underlying distribution of the observed data and make a statistical inference in the absence of the underlying distribution.

 Understanding Nonparametric Statistics

 On the other hand, parametric statistics would employ sample mean and sample standard deviation to estimate the values of µ and σ2, respectively.
-The model structure of nonparametric statistics is deduced from the observed data, as opposed to a specified priori.
-The term nonparametric itself implies that the number and nature of parameters are flexible, and not that they entirely lack parameters.
+The model structure of nonparametric statistics is deduced from the observed data instead of a specified priori.
+The term nonparametric itself implies that the number and nature of parameters are flexible and not that they entirely lack parameters.

 Types of Nonparametric Statistics

 There are two main types of nonparametric statistical methods.
-The first method seeks to discover the unknown underlying distribution of the observed data, while the second method attempts to make a statistical inference in disregard of the underlying distribution.
+The first method seeks to discover the unknown underlying distribution of the observed data, while the second method attempts to make a statistical inference regarding the underlying distribution.

 Kernel methods and histograms are commonly used to estimate the values of the parameters in the first approach.
-In contrast, the latter method involves testing hypotheses without the actual values of data but rather based on the rank ordering of the data.
+In contrast, the latter method involves testing hypotheses without the actual data values but rather based on the rank ordering of the data.

 The nonparametric statistics tests tend to be easier to apply than parametric statistics, given the lack of assumption about the population parameters.
 Standard mathematical procedures for hypotheses testing make no assumptions about the probability distributions – including distribution t-tests, sign tests, and single-population inferences.